Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Introduction

-However, \cite{psm17} also provide a different, practical, algorithmic construction of confidence intervals, in their Section A.1.
-This requires having an estimate of the number of change-points, and involves screening the data for short intervals over which a constant signal fit is unsuitable and they must therefore contain change-points.
-Crucially, this algorithmic construction relies on the knowledge of scale-dependent critical values (for measuring the unsuitability of a locally constant fit), which are not available analytically but only by simulation, and therefore the method would not extend automatically to unknown noise distributions (as the analyst needs to know what distribution to sample from).
+Heterogeneous Simultaneous Multiscale Change Point Estimator, abbreviated as H-SMUCE \citep{psm17}, an extension of SMUCE \citep{fms14}, is a change-point detector in the heterogeneous Gaussian piecewise-constant model $Y_i = f_i + \sigma_i \varepsilon_i$, where $f_i$ is a piecewise-constant signal, $\varepsilon_i$ are i.i.d. $N(0,1)$ variables, and $\sigma_i$ can only change when $f_i$ does.
+In Section A.1 of their work, the authors provide an algorithmic construction of confidence intervals for the locations of the change-points in $f_i$, which involves screening the data for short intervals over which a constant signal fit is unsuitable and they must therefore contain change-points.
+Crucially, this algorithmic construction relies on the knowledge of scale-dependent critical values (for measuring the unsuitability of a locally constant fit), which are not available analytically but only by simulation, and therefore the method does not extend automatically to unknown noise distributions (as the analyst needs to know what distribution to sample from).
 In Section \ref{sec:num}, we show that H-SMUCE suffers from inflated type I error rates in the sense that the thus-constructed confidence intervals, in the examples of Gaussian models shown, do not all contain at least one true change-point each in more than $100(1-\alpha)\%$ of the cases, contrary to what this algorithmic construction sets out to do.
 H-SMUCE is also prone to failing if the model is mis-specified, e.g. if the distribution of the data has a mass point (which is unsurprising in view of its assumption of Gaussianity).

-In contrast to H-SMUCE, RNSP does not assume Gaussianity, and works with any (possibly heterogeneous) noise distributions, as long as they are sign-symmetric around the median, a very weak requirement which is immaterial for continuous distributions (as all, even non-symmetric, continuous distributions are sign-symmetric).
-The noise distribution does not need to remain constant between each consecutive pair of change-points, can change arbitrarily, and can be continuous, discrete, or continuous with mass points.
-The execution of RNSP does not rely on having an estimate of the number of change-points.
-Critical values needed by RNSP do not depend on the noise distribution (which can be unknown to the analyst), and can be accurately approximated analytically.
-RNSP explicitly targets the shortest possible intervals of significance, and its algorithmic construction ensures exact finite-sample coverage guarantees.